 But during the lessons I quickly learned that not everyone from Japan drinks matcha on a daily basis.
-A lot of people don’t know how to make it, and it doesn’t exactly enjoy the same insta-famous, health food reputation that it does in the west.
+A lot of people don’t know how to make it, and it doesn’t exactly enjoy the same Insta-famous, health food reputation that it does in the west.
 It’s more of like an old person’s drink.

 If anything, sencha is much more common and popular in Japan, and even then it’s usually sold in bottles at the convenience store, or at vending machines.

 Even all the matcha snacks here are only a recent phenomenon, growing for the last 20 years or so.
-Obubu founder Matsu is in his mid-40s and says that when he was growing up, they never had those matcha treats.
+Obubu founder Matsu is in his mid-40s and says that they never had those matcha treats when he was growing up.

 Most of the tourists here are come from western countries—America, Canada, Australia, and Europe.
-Although, they’re seeing more tourists from Asian countries like Singapore start to come as well.
+Although, they’re seeing more tourists from Asian countries like Singapore also start to come.

 The town loses about 100 people per year, either when the elderly residents die, or when people move away as their children grow up and need to go to school elsewhere, as Wazuka only has an elementary school.

 I hope I’m not ending this post on too dark a note!
-Actually it’s really inspiring to see entrepreneurial business like Obubu Tea Farms, and also d:matcha, another new business in Wazuka that specializes in unique tea food and tea field hikes bringing new business to the community.
+Actually it’s really inspiring to see entrepreneurial business like Obubu Tea Farms and d:matcha, another new business in Wazuka that specializes in unique tea food and tea field hikes bringing new business to the community.